mahadi22/SalienCheat/README.md

 1. Join https://steamcommunity.com/groups/SteamDB (if you want to represent steamDB)
 2. Open https://steamcommunity.com/saliengame/gettoken and save it as `token0.txt` in the same folder as `cheat.php`
-3. Select PHP or Python version of the script.
-You don't need both

 ## PHP